Vnon246/SmartSwitch/README.md

-All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code, or even making your own versions!Remember that you are an essential part here
+All the code of the proyect its available below for free and licensed under a GPL V3 license, that means that you can make part of it by helping us debugging code, or even making your own versions!
+Remember that you are an essential part here

 We hope you learn something new with us, that its what motivate us to keep working